jzengg/felamily/README.md

 ### Phase 6: Styling Cleanup and Seeding (1 day)

 I will style with CSS and possibly bootstrap.
+Add seed data

 ### Bonus Features (TBD)
 - [ ] Can associate media and owners with animals